 The bill amends the Physician Assistant Act in New Mexico to eliminate certain supervisory requirements for physician assistants (PAs) by licensed physicians.
-Specifically, it allows PAs to practice independently, enabling them to make decisions regarding patient care and to prescribe and distribute dangerous drugs (excluding controlled substances in Schedule I) without the need for supervision or collaboration with a physician.
-The bill also repeals the section that mandated the registration of supervising or collaborating physicians, thereby streamlining the licensure process for PAs.
+Specifically, it allows PAs to practice independently, enabling them to make decisions regarding patient care and to prescribe and distribute dangerous drugs, excluding controlled substances in Schedule I of the Controlled Substances Act, without the need for supervision or collaboration with a physician.
+This change is reflected in the new language that states PAs may practice independently, contrasting with the previous requirement for a supervising or collaborating relationship with a physician.

 Statutes affected: introduced version: 61-6-19, 61-6C-3, 61-6C-8